AndresFernandezBuron/AndresFernandezBuron/README.md

 - If Human Resources are Duning-Kruger, I don't want to imagine the rest.

-- I have come to the conclusion that the technology sector does not exist beyond contracts and public money.
+- I have come to the conclusion that the technology sector doesn't exist beyond public contracts and money.

 - I have principles, and if you don't like them, you should hire Groucho Marx.